CodePlatinum/Pyplot/README.md

 Here I have a .csv file:![Screenshot 2025-05-29 at 20 50 46](https://github.com/user-attachments/assets/60fa7259-57d8-4722-9b6d-97e231b4d656) ### IMPORTANT: THE .CSV FILE NEEDS TO BE IN THE SAME DIRECTORY AS YOUR FILE .PY!

-Then run the code in file 'csvdiagrama.py'.
+Then, download the .csv file there and run the code in file 'csvdiagrama.py'.